And as a womens hemp clothing maker, I can’t wait!

 Hemp shares a collection of interesting traits with another valued fiber plant: flax, the plant linen comes from.
 It's the bark of both these plants that contains the cellulose ultimately spun into textile fibers.
 They both produce extremely durable fabrics that when spun into fine yarns can produce hemp and linen clothing that’s remarkably comfortable and sustainable.

 I should note that in the case of Sympatico’s fabrics, I use a blend of hemp (55%), and Tencel (45%), a sustainably produced fiber, to achieve a wonderful drape that’s also easy care.

-When cultivated for fiber, they are both grown very densely so as to produce tall, slender stalks and minimal branches—ideal for fine-quality fibers.
+When cultivated for fiber, both hemp and flax are grown very densely so as to produce tall, slender stalks with minimal branches—their long strands of cellulosic material can be transformed into fine-quality fibers.
 These dense plantings choke out weeds, and being pest resistant, hemp and flax are typically grown without the use of herbicides or pesticides.
-The history of these two crops is similar too: the linen shrouds in Egyptian tombs date back to roughly the same era as the earliest Chinese textiles made with hemp.
+The history of these two crops is similar as well: the linen shrouds in Egyptian tombs date back to roughly the same era as the earliest Chinese textiles made with hemp.

-With a dawning recognition of how conventional modern agriculture is failing us, efforts like those of Pacific Northwest Fibershed as well as the the work Winona LaDuke is doing with industrial hemp are far more than tilting at environmental windmills.
-They signal the beginning of a new era in which conscious consumption and appreciation for our interdependence are the norm.
+With a dawning recognition of how conventional modern agriculture is failing us, efforts like those of Pacific Northwest Fibershed as well as the work Winona LaDuke is doing with industrial hemp are far more than tilting at environmental windmills.
+They signal the beginning of a new era in which conscious consumption and appreciation for our interdependence are the new norm.